-Extra objects have omit the page number, being just a pair of the object number and annotation.
-The UTF8 variant of the CPDFJSON format described on page 69.
+Extra objects required for annotations, but which are not annotations themselves are also extracted.
+They omit the page number, being just a pair of the object number and annotation.
+The CPDFJSON format is described on page 69.

 10.2 Setting annotations